 It is Empowering

 Sharing is empowering.
-Sharing is liberating: I believe it is necessary.
+Sharing is liberating and I believe it is necessary.
 There is absolutely no way to describe the weight of childhood trauma or the anxiety and fear that come with the journey to recovery.
 My innocence was stolen from me.
 I lost all control over the sovereignty of my body and I lost my sense of Self.
-When I share my story and untell the lies of my past, I take back control over my life.
+When I share my story, I take back control over my life.
 I take back control over my body.
 I take back control over my feelings.
 Now, I can focus on healing from the abuse.

 It’s Okay to Feel It